Robert Hohenberger: Death

 Hohenberger was discovered by police on May 31, 1978, in Tacoma, Washington, after he tried to sell a stolen car.
 During an attempted arrest by four plainclothes law enforcement officers, he fiercely resisted, pulling out a .22 caliber pistol and shooting himself in the head.
 He was taken to the St. Joseph Medical Center, where he underwent brain surgery, but on the same day, he died a few hours after the surgery due to complications.
 The incident was subsequently recognized as a suicide.

 While investigating Hohenberger's activities, it was established that he had been in Tacoma since May 23, using the alias of Frank Harris to look for work.
 During a search of his rented apartment, a 12-gauge shotgun and several knives were found.
 Based on this, Hohenberger was among the suspects in the abduction-murders of three other youths, whose killers demonstrated a similar modus operandi: two teenagers were found shot dead with a .22 pistol in Boca Raton, Florida in early 1978, as well as another youth who had been abducted from Cartersville, Georgia.
-A forensic ballistics test of his pistol and shell casings found at the scene of the Boca Raton murders was carried out, which concluded that Hohenberger wasn't involved in that particular case.
+A forensic ballistics test of his pistol and shell casings found at the scene of the Boca Raton murders was carried out, which concluded that Hohenberger was not involved in that particular case.

-The Longview [TX] Morning Journal reported on 27 May 1978 that Hohenberger was wanted for questioning in the death of five south Louisiana teenagers.
-It is unknown whether any physical evidence tied him to those murders.